kalari499/kalari499.github.io/_posts/2019-10-31-Terminal-Magic-1.md

 ---
 layout: post
 title: Terminal Magic&#58; Replace text recursively
-description: How to replace all occurences of a word by another word in all files inside multiple directories
+description: How to replace all occurences of a word by another word in all files inside multiple directories.
 category: Tips
 ---